 Assiniboine offers daytime, evening, and weekend options for Canadian newcomers to improve their English skills.
 We specialize in English Language training for students with Canadian Language Benchmark (CLB) levels 5-8.
 Our school provides a friendly and relaxing environment for you to come to learn and meet new people from across the globe.
 Funding for our ESL programming is provided by Immigration, Refugees and Citizenship Canada.

-Please note that due to COVID-19 classes are currently being delivered online, in person or in a blended fashion.
-There is not cost to attend.
-For full course information and availability, please contact us at 204-725-8744 or email@example.com
+To provide the greatest flexibility to our students, classes will be delivered either in person or online.
+There is no cost to attend.
+For full course information and availability, please contact us at 204-725-8744 or email@example.com .

 To take ESL classes at Assiniboine, we require students to have: